 4. Is there a cost to be a member?

-There is an annual fee for each plot (currently $50).
+There is an annual fee for each plot (currently $30 for a small plot or $50 for a large plot).
 The lead member is responsible for paying the fee during registration.

 If you are a member of the Memorial University community (undergraduate student, graduate student, current or retired staff or faculty) you can be the lead member of a plot.
 It is up to the lead member to determine the members of the plot.The plot can be shared with other members of the Memorial community and family members.
 All members must sign the Garden Agreement.